Sarah Hanson-Young: Defamation case

 In July 2018, Liberal Democrats senator David Leyonhjelm suggested Hanson-Young should "stop shagging men", during a parliamentary debate on women's safety, in response to a parliamentary interjection by Hanson-Young which Leyonhjelm interpreted as her labelling "all men being rapists".
 Hanson-Young had described the idea of all men being rapists as "absurd".
 In response to Leyonhjelm's interjection, Hanson-Young called Leyonhjelm a "creep" before he told her to "fuck off".
 Hanson-Young called for Leyonhjelm to resign after Leyonhjelm refused to apologise and commenced crowd fundraising to pay for legal proceedings to sue him for defamation, claiming that any damages awarded would be donated to charity.

 On 14 August 2018, the Greens moved a motion in the Senate to censure Leyonhjelm for his remarks against Hanson-Young which passed 30–28.
 In the defamation court case, Derryn Hinch gave evidence that Hanson-Young had said "women would not need protection" (in the forms proposed by the bill) "if men stopped raping women", and that this did not mean all men raped women.
 In 2019, Court Justice Richard White ruled in favour of Hanson-Young, awarding her $120,000 in damages.

+Travel entitlement controversies

+In December 2025, Hanson-Young was the subject of media attention over her use of parliamentary travel entitlements.
+Initial scrutiny focused on her billing taxpayers almost $3000 for return flights from Adelaide to the Gold Coast for herself and a family member, as well as two nights’ accommodation in Byron Bay, to attend the Bluesfest music festival in April 2025.

+It was revealed that Hanson-Young had charged taxpayers almost $50,000 for 78 flights for her husband Ben Oquist to travel to and from Canberra where he works as a political lobbyist for DPG Advisory Solutions representing some of Australia's largest corporations.
+During the controversy, Hanson-Young cancelled her regular scheduled appearance on Sky TV.
+Amid the spate of travel entitlements media stories in December 2025 involving multiple MPs from a range of parties, Labor and Coalition MPs said Hanson-Young's use of family reunion entitlements appeared to be the worst example.
+Hanson-Young charged the taxpayer for more than 100 family flights since 2022.